lucky-chap/orbitfeed/README.md

 ## How to use 🖊️

-- Make sure you are [logged in](https://orbitfeed.lol/login).
+- Make sure you are [logged in](https://orbitfeed.vercel.app/login).
-- After login, you will be redirected to the dashboard where you can [create](https://orbitfeed.lol/create) orbits (feedback projects)
+- After login, you will be redirected to the dashboard where you can [create](https://orbitfeed.vercel.app/create) orbits (feedback projects)
-- After creating an orbit, you will be redirected to [/orbits](https://orbitfeed.lol/create) route where you can see your newly created orbit.
+- After creating an orbit, you will be redirected to [/orbits](https://orbitfeed.vercel.app/create) route where you can see your newly created orbit.
 Choose any one to get started
 - On the orbit page, click on the `code` button to configure your orbit
 - Follow the instructions from the above step to start collecting feedback on your website
 - Good luck!

-## Widget ⌨️

-The code for the widget can be found [here](https://github.com/lucky-chap/orbitfeed-widget)

 ## Local development 🧑‍💻